ortus-boxlang/boxlang-docs/beyond-the-100/file-handling.md

 # File Handling

-Boxlang allows you to manipulate, read, upload, etc files via its built in methods which are great and easy to use.
+BoxLang allows you to manipulate, read, upload, etc files via its built in methods which are great and easy to use.
 It can even help you manipulate zip/jar archives!
 We won't go into every single detail of file handling, but below you can find the majority of functions to deal with file handling.

 {% hint style="success" %}
 You can find the file system functions here: [https://cfdocs.org/filesystem-functions](https://cfdocs.org/filesystem-functions).